 Atomic Habits explains how to build a new habit with Habit stacking and Temptation Building.
 Achieve success by 1% improvements and get rid of our bad habits.

 Early in his life after his major setback, James realized that small habits done consistently can reap massive success.
 “The way to start was small”.

 This book will guide you and provide you with a step-by-step framework on how to be more productive and improve yourself to achieve success.

 The guidelines provided in this book are backed up with science and logic to ensure you understand the process fairly well and use the principles appropriately.

 What does Atomic Habits mean?

-Small tiny habits completed everyday magnify your success.
-They help you grow into a person you wish to become.
+Small tiny habits completed every day magnify your success.
+They help you grow into the person you wish to become.

 The book has a lot of depth and information in it.
-So I’ll be going on some great pointers which I found helpful and I hope you find it helpful too.
+So I’ll be going on some great pointers which I found helpful and I hope you find them helpful too.